 - Mix in the blueberries by hand.
 If you want the purple flavour to bleed into the batter a little, let the blueberries defrost slightly before mixing in.
 If you want a clean batter, add them straight from the freezer2 cups Frozen Blueberries

 - Scoop batter into mini bundt pans.
 The bundt cavities should be nearly full

 - Bake for 25-30 mins or until a skewer comes out clean

 - Once out of the oven, leave in the bundt pan for exactly 10 minutes, then flip them out onto a cooling rack

 - Heat blueberries, lemon juice and water in a saucepan over a medium-low heat, just until they begin to bubble gently1 cup Blueberries, 1 tablespoon Lemon Juice, 2 tablespoon Water

 - Pour into a blender and blitz to make a puree

 - If you want a super smooth glaze, pass through a sieve to remove any pieces, it's totally fine to skip this step though!

-- Add icing sugar and blend or whisk until totally combined
+- Add powdered sugar and blend or whisk until totally combined2 ½ cups Powdered Sugar

-- Optional: If you want to lighten the colour slightly, add ½ cup milk or yoghurt to the glaze
+- Optional: If you want to lighten the colour slightly, add ½ cup milk or yoghurt to the glaze½ cup Milk

 - Pour over just before serving